Modeling Language Evolution Using a Spin Glass Approach: Introducing a Hebbian term

 \section{Introducing a Hebbian term}

-The model considered so far ignores the evidence provided by existing natural languages, in setting the random couplings - they are assigned purely at random.
+The model considered so far ignores the evidence provided by existing natural languages, in setting the hidden couplings - they are assigned purely at random.
 It may be hypothesized, however, that if specific realizations of syntax have arisen in human history, this may reflect interactions about particular syntactic parameters as they are implemented in the human brain.
 One simple-minded approach to delve into this complex and ill-defined issue is to introduce a set of {\em Hebbian autoassociative} synaptic weights, which in the syntax model would simply be additional pairwise interaction terms, strictly symmetric, that tend to stabilize existing realizations of language parameters.
-Inspired by the Hopfield model of an autoassociative network \cite{hopfield1982neural}, we may identify the 58 languages in the PCM database as the ‘memories' of the syntactic network.
+Inspired by the Hopfield model of an autoassociative network \cite{hopfield1982neural}, which is known to preserve its glassy characteristics with moderate asymmetry \cite{treves1988metastable}, we may identify the 58 languages in the PCM database as the ‘memories' of the syntactic network.
 The new weights, denoted as \( W_{ij}^{\text{Hop}} \), to be included in the interaction term in Eq.~\ref{eq1}, $ J_{ij \dots k} = W_{ij}^{\text{RND}} + \zeta I_{ij \dots k} + \rho W_{ij}^{\text{Hop}}, $ are written as

 where the factor \( \rho\) regulates their overall strength, \( S^\mu_i \) represents the binary state of syntactic parameter \( i \) for the \(\mu^{th}\) language, and \( \mu = 1, \ldots, L \) samples the available database.